Skip to content

 Why it matters

 It also forced an ethical reckoning the culture had postponed.
 The same curiosity that wrote Spacewar! could, at internet scale, cause real harm without intending to.
 Exploration was no longer consequence-free.
+Morris himself went on to an academic and entrepreneurial career, co-founding the startup that became Viaweb and later joining the MIT faculty, a quiet coda to the case that named a felony category.

 The lesson it set loose